Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Related Work

-The rapid development of deep learning methods paves the way for developing a new perspective for point cloud registration \cite{qi2017pointnet}.
+The rapid development of deep learning methods paves the way for developing a new perspective for point cloud registration \cite{qi2017pointnet, 10091154, liu2022pfmixer}.
 Recently, PointNetLK \cite{aoki2019pointnetlk} utilizes the PointNet module to obtain the global descriptors and aligns two point clouds iteratively by minimizing the distances between two learned descriptors with a modified Lucas-Kanade (LK) algorithm \cite{baker2004lucas}.
-Deep Closest Point \cite{wang2019deep} introduces a solution in another perspective that extracts per-point features and uses a transformer followed by a differentiable SVD module to recover the transformation.
+Deep Closest Point \cite{wang2019deep} introduces a solution in another perspective that extracts per-point features and uses a transformer followed by a differentiable Singular Value Decomposition (SVD) module to recover the transformation.
 PRNet \cite{wang2019prnet} uses a keypoint detector to establish keypoint correspondences to solve the partial to partial point cloud registration in a self-supervised way.
-RPMNet \cite{yew2020rpm} proposes Sinkhorn normalization \cite{sinkhorn1964relationship} to estimate soft correspondences.
+RPMNet \cite{yew2020rpm} proposes Sinkhorn normalization to estimate soft correspondences.
 IDAM \cite{li2020iterative} computes pairwise correspondences by an iterative distance-aware similarity convolution module.
 DeepGMR \cite{yuan2020deepgmr} learns point-to-GMM correspondences by integrating GMM.
-In addition, many representative techniques \cite{deng20193d, choy2019fully, choy2020deep} have been presented to deal with the large-scale registration.
-While recent works achieve state-of-the-art performances, this work offers a new way of achieving unsupervised registration without human annotations.
+PBNet \cite{zheng2022global} proposes a two-stage registration process, including a deep learning stage and a traditional optimal search stage.
+In addition, many representative techniques\cite{deng20193d, choy2019fully, choy2020deep, li2021point, ao2021spinnet} have been presented to deal with large-scale point cloud registration.
+For instance, GeoTransformer \cite{qin2022geometric} uses the well-established transformer structure for point cloud registration and achieves promising results.
+While deep supervised registration methods achieve state-of-the-art performances, it is worth exploring unsupervised ones that require no human annotations, offering the demanding flexibility and applicability of registration algorithm design in realistic scenes, \emph{i.e.}, intelligent driving.